-In collaboration with partners from Croatia, Slovenia and Italy, we will be working with teachers and school students to understand young people’s views on extremism and their ideas for developing and promoting a more cohesive society.
+Together with partners from Croatia, Slovenia and Italy, we’re working with teachers and schools to understand young people’s views on extremism and turn their ideas for developing and promoting a more cohesive society into active citizenship projects.

 Through Start the Change, Think Global is listening to the views of young people and supporting teachers to create safe spaces for discussing often difficult and controversial topics around radicalisation, diversity and tolerance.

 In the first part of 2017, we carried out a major research project with students in schools across London and North East England to find out what they know and think about extremism, as well as how they want to change the world around them.
 We will be sharing the results of the research soon so look out for updates.